Here’s some info on what I cover to start my students out on this fantastic adventure of underwater photography.

-We meet for a wake-me-up caffeine kick and then delve into your underwater camera and it’s buttons and settings; we take a look at possible upgrades and why you could and if you should!
-After that we move into the basics of shooting in all the modes your camera will allow including the ultimate – FULL manual.
-We will talk about maintenance and preparation of your equipment and by then you’ve had enough of me talking, and it’s time to set up your equipment.
-After a lunch break we will spend the afternoon in the pool practising everything learned in the morning session.
+We meet for a wake-me-up caffeine kick and then delve into your underwater camera, and it’s buttons and settings; we take a look at possible upgrades and why you could or should.
+Next, we move into the basics of shooting in all the modes your camera will allow including the ultimate – full manual mode.
+We will talk about maintenance and preparation of your equipment, and by then you’ve had enough of me talking, and it’s time to set up your equipment.
+After a lunch break, we will spend a few hours in the pool practising everything learned in the morning session.
 Here you can ask me loads of questions.
-We will prep the cameras for the next day.
+We will prep. the cameras for the next day.
 After a quick shower and tea, there’s an overview of the Adobe Lightroom workspace and how to download your photos safely.
 A quick dinner and you’ll be in bed early as it’s a long day for your brain!

 Whoop Whoop- it’s time to dive baby.
-We will do a pre-dive briefing on the photographic skills we are learning for the day and then we hit the water with a vengeance.
-We do two dives and they are ususally both macro dives on this day.
-After a well-deserved lunch and a power nap, it’s back to some theory.
-We’ll be looking at your shots from the morning and learning more about Lightroom at the same time.
-After the crit. session and a coffee we will get back into some more theory and cover such topics as wide angle shooting; perfect strobe placement; use of ambient light; reading the ‘peak of the moment’.
-The Lighroom work for the day includes a look at the library and develop modules.
+We will do a pre-dive briefing on the photographic skills we are using for the day and then we hit the water with a vengeance.
+We do two dives, and they are usually both macro dives on this first dive day.
+After a well-deserved lunch and perhaps a power nap, it’s back to some theory.
+We’ll be downloading and looking at your shots from the morning and learning more about the Lightroom library area at the same time.
+After the crit.
+Session and a coffee we will get back into some more theory and cover such topics as wide-angle shooting; perfect strobe placement; use of ambient light; reading the ‘peak of the moment’.
+Adobe Lightroom work for the day includes a look at the develop module.
 We will set up our cameras for day 3 and then it’s time to chill and enjoy the Moz vibes.

-On this day you can choose wether you’d like to do macro or wide and I’ll be guiding you through some intermediate techniques and introducing some new ideas and concepts.
-I’ll be giving you some examples of shots I’d like you to re-create, using your shiny new skills.
-We finish off the course with two dives and then some time for lunch and a sleep before attacking those PC’s to prepare our slide-shows in Lightroom.
+On this day you can choose whether you’d like to do macro or wide-angle and I’ll be guiding you through some new techniques and introducing some new concepts.
+I’ll give you some examples of shots I’d like you to try and re-create, using your shiny new skills.
+After these two dives, there’s a short lunch gap (and maybe a nap if you eat fast) before attacking those computers to prepare our slide-shows in Lightroom.
 I’ll also show you how to get your best shots out onto social media, appropriately watermarked and resized so they can’t be stolen.
 After all, they’ll be THAT desirable!
-On this evening we will present a combined slideshow and presentation of certificates whilst enjoying a braai.
+On this final evening, we will present a combined slideshow and presentation of certificates whilst enjoying a braai.

 That’s a wrap.